Alteheit/keyval/README.md

 This is my personal tool for keeping secrets on my local machine.

+As of 2024-04-07, I consider this project done.
+I do not intend to make any major or minor feature additions.

 ## Prerequisites

 - The environment variable KEYVAL_KEY needs to be set.